-First, visit Web sites and several funeral establishments to compare services, restrictions, rules, and prices.
-Then, decide how much you want to spend.
+When planning for services and a final disposition, it is beneficial to compare prices and services to ensure you are getting what you want.
+Visit websites and multiple funeral establishments to compare services, restrictions, rules, and prices.
+Decide how much you want to spend.
 If you buy a casket from a retail casket seller, be sure to ask if the seller will deliver it or if you must pick it up.
-Also you may wish to compare prices at several cemeteries and ask about their endowment care funds and cemetery maintenance standards.
-(See Glossary of Terms, page 22.)
-If a funeral establishment or cemetery is not being maintained to your satisfaction, take your business elsewhere.
+Also, you may wish to compare prices at multiple cemeteries and ask about their endowment care funds and cemetery maintenance standards.
+(See Glossary of Terms.)
+Ask for a tour, and if a funeral establishment or cemetery is not being maintained to your satisfaction, take your business elsewhere.